Is LeafByte right for me?

 Can I measure multiple leaves at once?

-Unfortunately, Leafbyte can only measure one leaf at a time.
+Unfortunately, LeafByte can only measure one leaf at a time.
 However, if two or more leaves are touching/overlapping, LeafByte will read them as a single leaf.
 If you don’t mind pooling the data for multiple leaves, you can overlap them and analyze them as a single leaf.
 This will only give you a single number for leaf area and herbivory regardless of how many leaves you include, so you should only do this if you don’t need separate data from each leaf.

 How long does it take to measure each leaf?